FlushingBaseball/library-of-ptolemy/README.md

-## The Lion: Son Of The Forest by MIke Brooks
+## The Lion:  Of The Forest by MIke Brooks
 A second primarch just kinda shows up, where's he been?
 Ahhhhh?
 The Lion has a dude where's my legion hangover and remembers he kinda lost it last night (10,000) years ago.
 He walks though a warp metaphor, runs into some old friends and starts putting his life back togeather.